QualitativeDataRepository/iqmrnavigator/README.md

 - the room's `name` (must correspond to one of the room identifier), and
 - a list of talks (`talks`) which also can be empty `[]`.

-The order of the rooms in the list defines the order of the rooms as shown in the schedule on the program page.
+The order of the rooms in the list defines the order of the rooms as shown in the schedule on the schedule page.
 For the live streaming or the room overview the order of the rooms is alphabetical but can be adapted via the [main configuration file](https://jekyllrb.com/docs/collections/#sort-by-front-matter-key).

 Each talk consists of